volfegan/PixelGlitch/README.md

 ![Glitch of an sunflower by KrabCode Voronoi filter](img_examples/VoronoiFilter_Krab.jpg)

 I used the [Coding train QuadTree template](https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_098.3_QuadTree_Collisions/Processing).
 The performance increase with the quadtree is gain because we only need to scan for a point in a small section of the image.
 I used a variable 'div' to divide the screen by that number and search the point at that location.
 It is important to notice that if the scan area is too small it might find no points in the area (and will start checking the entire image) and if it is too big, will need to check too many points unnecessarily.
 This makes the frame rate having a maximum optimum value with a single 'div' value that depends on the image screen size, number of Voronoi points and their distribution.
-I could write a opmimazer function that search dinamically for the best 'div' value, but let's not go crazy for a simple sketch.
+I could write a opmimazer function that search dinamically for the best 'div' value, but let's not go crazy for a simple sketch, I'm lazy.
 The main variable names are as follow:

 * boolean lessChecking = true; //increase speed animation by checking only half the pixel, but pixelates